abdelrahman-elkady/bsc-documentation/research/reputation-system.md

 ----------
 # Our implementation and plan :
-  Mainly our work would be
+  Mainly our work should be easily modifiable and upgradeable, some of the proposed could be processed into production this year, however most of the point system should be prepared for next years .

 ### Key points we need to be in our system :